theislab/hadge/docs/output.md

 - `summary/`
   - `*_(assignment|classification).csv`: Combined assignment/classification table from all used genetic- and hashing-based deconvolution tools.
   - `*_genetic.h5ad`: The RNA-seq count matrix with the assignments/classifications of all genetic tools saved in `.obs`.
+If the `barcodes.tsv` from the samplesheet input contains barcodes not present in the RNA-seq count matrix, those barcodes will be dropped when joining the results from the genetic tools.
+Therefore, it is recommended that both files share the same set of barcodes.
   - `*_hashing.h5ad`: The hashing count matrix with the assignments/classifications of all hashing tools saved in `.obs`.
   - `*_genetic_and_hashing.h5mu`: Both `genetic.h5ad` and `hashing.h5ad` combined in a MuData object.